muhammed-mashood-alungal/Zento/README.md

 # 🧾 Asset Management System

-A full-stack web application to streamline and digitize the management of organizational assets—ranging from IT hardware and software to general inventory.
-The system provides tools for tracking asset lifecycles, managing vendor and branch data, processing Goods Receipt Notes (GRNs), and generating detailed reports.
+A full-stack web application to streamline and digitize the management of organizational assets ranging from IT hardware and software to general inventory.
+The system provides tools for tracking asset lifecycles, managing vendor and branch data, processing Goods Receipt Notes, and generating detailed reports.

 ---